1. Home

 Many other types of ticks can also be found in the U.S. New species, such as the Asian longhorned tick, are being discovered, and established ones are expanding their ranges, possibly as a result of climate change.

-Ticks can transmit a long list of diseases that can affect dogs.
+Ticks can transmit a long list of diseases and conditions that can affect dogs.
 The most commonly diagnosed are:

 • Local reactions: Tick bites can cause local irritation and infections that usually resolve on their own or with basic first aid once the tick is removed.